sean9keenan/BigAssFansAPI/README.md

 How was this made
 -----------------
 Through the magic of Wireshark!
+And the time granted by a weekend!

 Pretty sure all the API's I saw on when sniffing are now in here.
 But that'll probably change as BigAssFans adds more features.